bkarpati/testing-git/README.md

 We are in the cam.

-We acquired some funding so now we have a cam.
+We acquired some funding so now we have a HD 5000 fps cam.